-Oh so peaceful and relaxing... and a great way to view game and beautiful riverine vegetation that is incredibly diverse.
+Canoeing Safari on the Zambezi - Oh so peaceful and relaxing... and a great way to view game and beautiful riverine vegetation that is incredibly diverse.
 Paddle around islands and ox box lagoons and let your guide lead you down remote channels.
 Full day excursions and other longer journeys, with overnights stops along the way, are on offer.

 Where: Upper and lower Zambezi, Luangwa and Kafue Rivers.

 Delightful interactive Elephant encounters and safaris on the back of these amazing animals is an experience of a lifetime.
 Horse trails and safaris are also a great way to see game and get close to nature - 2 hour rides or overnight excursions are offered.